-Primarily because some of the headphones included here I tested before I'd developed the complete suite of measurements I now use.
+Primarily this is because some of the headphones included here I tested before I'd developed the complete suite of measurements I now use.
 A notable example is the Sennheiser HD 800 S

 Q. What is a polarity inverting headphone and why does it matter?